HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 ```
 then the MRR = (1 + 1 + 1)/3 = 1.

-Therefore, larger MRR better SEO, and if none of the proposed results are correct, reciprocal rank is 0.
+Therefore, **larger MRR better SEO**, and if none of the proposed results are correct, reciprocal rank is 0.

 Note that only the rank of the **first relevant answer** is considered, possible further relevant answers are ignored.
 If users are interested also in further relevant items, **mean average precision** is a potential alternative metric.